|

 crossing Stringybark Ck. before finding the body.
 This again supports

-the police camp was on the Eastern side of SBC.
+the police camp was on the Western side of SBC.

 Some may conclude Sergeant Kennedy's body was found at German's Creek